wp-plugins/job-manager/readme.txt

 1. In your WordPress Admin, go to the Add New Plugins page
 1. Search for: job manager
-1. It should be the first result.
-Click the Install link
+1. Job Manager should be the first result.
+Click the Install link.

 = The Old Way =

 1. Upload the plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+= The Living-On-The-Edge Way =
+(Please don't do this in production, you will almost certainly break something!)

+1. Checkout the current development version from http://wordpress-job-manager.googlecode.com/svn/trunk/
+1. Subscribe to the [update feed](http://code.google.com/p/wordpress-job-manager/source/list) to be notified of changes

 == Frequently Asked Questions ==